 You can choose from several different types of awnings for your deck cover.
 Awnings are available in several different styles and with different materials as well.
 You can choose adjustable styles or fixed styles that are custom-made exactly to the size your want and in the colors your desire.
 The three main categories of awnings include retractable, fixes/stationary and portable.

 Retractable awnings are often called the best of both worlds and they have many advantages over a fixed structure.
 You can open a retractable awning for protection from sun, heat, rain, or snow and enjoy your deck.
 If you want to soak up some rays on a warm day, you can close a retractable awning and do that too.
 You are in complete control of your sun and shade with a retractable awning.
 You have two different manners to operate a retractable awning: manual and motorization.
 The manual method takes only a minute or so to open and close your awning by using a hand crank that operates very easily and smoothly.
-The motorized version allows you to touch a button on a remote control, a wall control, or press a button on a smartphone app, depending on the type of motor you choose.
-Custom retractable awnings can be made in any size you wish from 10 feet up to 40 feet wide with a projection of 8, 10 and 12 feet for a great size selection to fit all of your needs.
+The motorized version allows you to touch a button on remote control, a wall control, or press a button on a smartphone app, depending on the type of motor you choose.
+Custom retractable awnings can be made in any size you wish from 10 feet up to 40 feet wide with a projection of 8, 10, and 12 feet for a great size selection to fit all of your needs.
 When your retractable awning is closed, the fabric rolls up neatly into a protected cassette.
 Since you only need to open it when you are using it and otherwise it’s protected, it will last much longer than a fabric awning that is fixed in place.
 The sun and weather elements will fade fabric awnings over time, make the fabric thinner and then you will start to see rips or holes in them, however, retractable awnings last much longer since they are protected when not in use.

 You can also choose from premium brands of retractable awnings, which are made to last for a much longer time, use the best fabrics and framework and include extra features as well.
 Some of the extra features may be a longer warranty and built-in dimmable LED lights for nighttime use.
 The LED lights are built into the arms of the awning and you can adjust them by remote control.
 An easy pitch adjustment allows you to adjust the angle of your retractable awning for better protection from the sun and elements.
 Integrated cassette housings will protect your fabric awning when it is closed.
 You may be able to choose from a selection of frame colors too to match your home’s color or style as well as a selection of hundreds of fabrics.
 Premium retractable awnings also let you choose a straight valance on the front of the awning or a beautiful scalloped sea wave design.
 Multi-use front bars allow you to attach other extras to it easily, such as fans, lighting, or speakers to bring personality to your newly found outdoor spaces.